Gu-Win, Alabama: History

 The area Gu-Win occupies is between Guin and Winfield.
 Until the 1950s, it was known as "Ear Gap".
-Not wanting to be annexed into Guin, it pursued incorporation for itself, and chose the name of the local drive-in theater, "Gu-Win".
+Not wanting to be annexed into Guin or Winfield, it pursued incorporation for itself, and chose the name of the local drive-in theater, "Gu-Win".
 As of 2019, the theater still operates, but has been renamed the Blue Moon.

 Geography

 Gu-Win is located in southern Marion County at 33°56′58″N 87°52′19″W (33.949505, -87.871921), with a small portion extending south into Fayette County.
 U.S. Route 43 passes through the town, leading northwest 3 mi to Guin and southeast the same distance to Winfield.

 According to the U.S. Census Bureau, the town of Gu-Win has a total area of 1.9 sqmi, all of it recorded as land.
 The town sits at a low gap between two subwatersheds that each lead to the Tombigbee River: the Buttahatchee River to the west, and Luxapallila Creek to the southeast.
 The local streams rising in the gap are Hughes Branch flowing to the west, and an unnamed tributary of Luxapallila Creek flowing to the southeast.